Asadsajid1997/Multivariate-Data-Analysis/Exploratory Factor Analysis/README.md

 # Introduction:

-HATCO (Hair, Anderson, and Tatham company) a large industrial supplier conducted survey of its customer through an established marketing firm and gathered a dataset.
+HATCO (Hair, Anderson, and Tatham company) a large (though nonexistent company) industrial supplier conducted survey of its customer through an established marketing firm and gathered a dataset.
 The survey was focused on attributes identified by HATCO in past which is perceived to be the most influential in the choice of suppliers.